IPL 2021 playoff scenarios: Battle on for top two; KKR hold edge for last spot, tough task for MI

 Remaining matches: SRH (Abu Dhabi), DC (Dubai)

 There are no astronomical calculations this time for post-season.
 As the third team with playoff qualification assured, RCB’s equation is simple.
 Win both remaining matches and hope either of CSK / DC lose both their last two matches.
 That should give Virat Kohli and Co a spot in the top two.
-A win against eliminated SRH could set up a potentially thrilling final league phase match between Kohli’s team and Kohli’s city for a place in Qualifier 1.
+A win against eliminated SRH (and CSK defeating DC) could set up a potentially thrilling final league phase match between Kohli’s team and Kohli’s city for a place in Qualifier 1.
+Best case scenario for RCB?
+CSK defeating DC, so that RCB have things under their own control on October 8 in match No 56, knowing a win is enough.

 A three-way tie for 20 points is not going to be in favour of RCB after some of their heavy defeats during the season.

 Kolkata Knight Riders